 We no longer have to depend on a sales person to understand the pros and cons of a product or service.
 More increasingly, consumers have already made up their mind or have narrowed down their options to a small handful before they’ve engaged with the brand at all or had a chance to try it out.

 With such a huge abundance of information on potential buyers’ digital body language, it’s important for brands to effectively evaluate and measure their lead generation strategies to attract new customers.
-A solid lead generation strategy will allow you to build trust and make it much easier for your sales team to convert the leads into revenue.
+A solid lead generation strategy with a strong B2B lead scoring system will allow you to build trust and make it much easier for your sales team to convert the leads into revenue.

 Because of the increasing complexity of online marketing and the increasing number of channels its crucial to have accurate tracking to ensure you are making the right decisions.
 Let’s check out a few key metrics and benchmarks you should be tracking from a paid media perspective when it comes to lead generation campaigns:

 This refers to the total number of users who clicked on your advertisement in proportion to the overall number of users who saw said advertisement.
 CTR rate is in many ways an expression of interest and will tell you how relevant your ad is in relation to the customer segment you are targeting.

 Conversion rate is a primary KPI in lead generation and it measures the rate of conversion yielded from users who clicked on your advertisement.
 It is important to note however that not all conversions are created equally and different conversion actions can have different values.
 It’s imperative to assign proper values to these conversion goals to get a real sense of the value of each action a customer makes along its engagement with your brand.